AvaloniaUI/Avalonia/readme.md

 Avalonia is a multi-platform windowing toolkit - somewhat like WPF - that is intended to be multi- platform.
-It supports XAML, lookless controls and a flexible styling system, and runs on Windows using Direct2D and other operating systems using Gtk & Cairo.
+It supports XAML, lookless controls and a flexible styling system, and runs on Windows using Direct2D and other operating systems using Skia and OS-specific windowing backend (GTK, Cocoa, etc).

 ## Current Status